magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## Directory layout

-The second thing I generally look at, it's the directory layout of the project directory:
+The second thing I generally look at is the layout of the project directory:

 ```bash